Efficiency of Self-Adjusting Heaps: Self-Adjusting Heaps

 \begin{remark} One can generalize leftmost locally maximum linking to allow \emph{arbitrary} locally maximum links: Given a root whose key is larger than those of its neighbors, link it with whichever neighbor has larger key.
 This works as long as ties in keys are broken consistently.
 See~\cite{HKST21}. \end{remark}

-The only difference between slim and smooth heaps is in how they maintain the order of children when doing links.
-Slim heaps do one-sided links: The loser of a link during a delete-min becomes the new leftmost child of the winner.
+The only difference between slim and smooth heaps is in how they maintain the order of children when doing links during delete-min operations.
+Slim heaps do one-sided links, defined in the previous section: The loser of a link during a delete-min becomes the new leftmost child of the winner.
 Smooth heaps do \emph{stable} links: The loser of a link during a delete-min becomes the new leftmost or rightmost child of the winner if the loser was left or right of the winner on the root list, respectively.
 See Figure~\ref{F:s-heaps}.
-Pairing heaps, multipass pairing heaps, Fibonacci heaps, and many other heap implementations do one-sided links, although in Fibonacci heaps and similar ''balanced" heap implementations, links are not determined by order on the root list but by balance information, so the order of children is irrelevant.
-In both slim and smooth heaps, a link done during an insertion, meld, or decrease-key makes the loser the new leftmost child of the winner.
+Pairing heaps, multipass pairing heaps, Fibonacci heaps, and many other heap implementations do one-sided links (although in Fibonacci heaps and similar ``balanced" heap implementations, links are not determined by order on the root list but by balance information, so the order of children is irrelevant).
+In both slim and smooth heaps, each link done during an insertion, meld, or decrease-key is one-sided.

-A key property of slim and smooth heaps is the following~\cite{HKST21,KS19}: \begin{lemma} During a delete-min in a slim or smooth heap, each node wins at most one left link and at most one right link. \end{lemma}

-\begin{proof} Suppose a node $v$ wins a right link with a node $w$.
-After the link, either $v$ is rightmost on the root list or its right neighbor has equal or larger rank.
-In the latter case, during the rest of the delete-min the right neighbor of $v$ can change, but the rank of its right neighbor cannot decrease.
-Hence $v$ can only lose, not win, a link with its right neighbor during the rest of the delete-min.
-The argument for left links is symmetric. \end{proof}

-By Lemma~\ref{L:s-treap}, the set of links done during a delete-min in a slim or smooth heap forms a binary tree that is heap-ordered by key and symmetrically ordered by position on the root list just after the original root is deleted.
-We call this tree the \emph{treap} formed by the delete-min.
-See Figure~\ref{F:treap-example}.

-Given a heap implementation, we wish to bound the total time of a sequence of heap operations starting with no heaps.
-The worst-case time per operation is $\OO(1)$ for each operation other than a delete-min, and $\OO(1)$ plus $\OO(1)$ per link for each delete-min.
-Thus to bound the total time it suffices to bound the total number of links done by delete-mins.
-We denote this number by $L$.